South Tyrolean vegetables

 Asparagus is a healthy vegetable which is particularly low in calories.
 Along with important nutrients (potassium, phosphorus, magnesium, calcium and iron) and vitamins (A, C, E, B6, B2, B1), it also contains aspartic acid.
 This substance was discovered by the ancient Greeks and used to detoxify the body.
 Eating asparagus also boosts kidney activity and cleanses the skin.
 Cauliflower

 South Tyrolean cauliflower with seal of quality is white, lustrous and particularly firm.
 Cauliflower is very versatile.
 You can boil it, steam it, gratinate it or eat it raw.
-Its mild taste makes it ideal for vegetarian dishes or as a side-dish with fish, meat, poultry or eggs.
+Its mild taste makes it ideal for vegetarian dishes or as a side dish with fish, meat, poultry or eggs.
 Radicchio

-South Tyrolean radicchio is mainly cultivated in the Puster valley and in Vinschgau.
+South Tyrolean radicchio is mainly cultivated in the Pustertal valley and in Vinschgau/Val Venosta.
 Like all South Tyrolean vegetables, radicchio grows at high altitudes.
 The fresh mountain air means that it takes longer to ripen.
 South Tyrolean radicchio is therefore a particularly intensive shade of red and has an excellent flavor.
 Radicchio is a member of the chicory family and is rich in vitamin C, vitamin A, minerals and fiber.
 The bitter substances in this vegetable stimulate the appetite.
 Radicchio is very versatile; you can use it raw in salads, grill it, use it in risotto or cover it with cheese and bake it in the oven.
 Iceberg lettuce

 This salad variety originally came from California.
 South Tyrol’s climate and soil provide ideal conditions for this salad to grow strong and mature slowly.
 Iceberg lettuce is rich in minerals and vitamins, particularly vitamin A. You can use it in sandwiches or to garnish main dishes.
 Beetroot

 Beetroot is related to sugar beets and chard.
 People were familiar with it even in ancient times.
 In medieval times, everything which grew under the earth was viewed with skepticism.
 However, in the 16th century, this vegetable began to spread throughout Europe.
 Beetroot grows in the South Tyrolean mountains in a healthy natural environment.
-It is mainly cultivated in the Puster valley.
+It is mainly cultivated in the Pustertal valley.
 You can buy beetroot raw, cooked and vacuum packaged or in jars.

 Red beetroot has a lot of valuable nutrients.
 There is a traditional saying which goes: “Beetroot strengthens the weak and gives courage to the timid”.
 Red beetroot contains a high percentage of folic acid, minerals such as iron, manganese, copper, potassium, calcium, phosphor, magnesium, sulphur and iodine, provitamin A and vitamins B1, B2 and B6.
 The sweet taste of beetroot is perfect for salad and also makes it an excellent ingredient in stews and side-dishes.
 Potatoes